vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/whitney/anukramaNikA/09/006_atithi-satkAraH.md

 +++
-title = "6.
+title_whitney = "6.
 Exalting the entertainment of guests."

 +++
 [Brahman.—ṣaṭ paryāyāḥ. ātithyā uta vidyādevatyāḥ.]